 “Well it would be for two or three days and then I would binge, and then I would purge, I would want to be sick.
 And as I got older and older, I would get good at hiding it from everyone.”

-Eating disorders don’t always come in packages of 85-lb girls.
+Eating disorders don’t always come in 80-pound girls.
 What makes an eating disorder perhaps more difficult for the obese, is that we discriminate against them in a way that connects their plight to willpower and discipline.
 The same way we may tell an anorexic to “just eat more,” plays out the same in an obese person when we say “just eat less.”

 Summers says this of the weight discrimination: “The general attitude in society is that obesity is a self-created problem and that people could and should lose weight by themselves if they put their minds to it.
 I think that indicates a complete failure of understanding.
 The prejudice that these people feel is extreme at times.”